JoshuaMularczyk/EKG-Build/README.md

 ## Overview

 For this project, the task was to design a hand-held portable instrument that would analyze a periodic analog input signal i.e. an EKG (electrocardiogram).
 I was tasked with determining the rate of the analog input signal (heart rate) as well as producing an output analog signal, voltage, that could be stored in Microcontroller memory.
 Over a period of three months, I learned and designed the software for the PIT, Switches, ADC (analog to digital converter), DAC (digital to analog converter), LCD display, and my menu.
 I assembled the hardware for my NXP FRDM-KL25Z board attachments (circuit board with switches, LEDs, and LCD), and connected them to the NXP Microcontroller.
 At the end of the project, I assembled the hardware for a complete circuit board including the MKL25Z processor, 25LC128 memory, switches, and LCD display.
 I have completed about 90% of the project.
 I have 5 out of the 7 working modes.
+These include: EKG Mode, storing of a ADC sample, selecting a sample rate, selecting the amount of data points taken, and outputting the waveform from the DAC.
+These are explained and can be view more in debth in the [User Manual]() and the code can be viewed [here]()!
 I have not yet been able to accomplish storing a previously sampled data amount and downloading anything to external memory due to lack of time and I have not been able to communicate with the all-in-one designed circuit board for unknown reasons that still need to be troubleshooted.

 ## Theory